nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `NAME` can only contain **alphanumeric and spaces**.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Use `t/` to add new tags and `dt/` to delete specific tags from a person.
+Use `t/` to add new tags and `dt/` to delete specific tags from a client.
 </div>

 Examples: